Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 May 18, 2012 - West segment portion of the study project is suspended indefinitely.

-No build – No improvements would be provided other than routine
+- No build – No improvements would be provided other than routine maintenance.

-The alternatives that are carried forward will be developed more fully and presented to the public, along with the impacts for each alternative, at future public information meetings and public hearings.
+The alternatives that are carried forward will be developed more fully and presented to the public, along with the impacts for each alternative, at future Public Involvement Meetings and public hearings.